wonsunahn/CS1632_CICD_JUnit/README.md

 workflow.
 SonarQube is a widely used static testing tool Navigate to [https://sonarcloud.io](https://sonarcloud.io) and login using your GitHub account.
-If this is your first time using SonarCloud, GitHub will ask you to uuthorize SonarCloud.
+If this is your first time using SonarCloud, GitHub will ask you to authorize SonarCloud.
 Click on the "Authorize SonarCloud" button.

 Once you are logged in, click on the "My Projects" tab.
 And then click on "Analyze new project":